Oil and the International Politics of the African State

 The second had to do with the securitization of the oil in the Niger Delta by Western powers and transnational oil elites, concerned that increased ethnic minority militant attacks and criminal activities in the volatile region may undermine their strategic energy interests and disrupt access to uninterrupted oil supplies (Ukeje, 2011).
 They are therefore not hesitant to militarize their security response to perceived threats to strategic energy interests by contributing toward reinforcing the capacity of the Nigerian petro-state and private security companies to protect global assets in an oil-rich locale.

-In other instances community-based militias have engaged in intercommunity conflict over land, or the opportunity/power to engage with officials of the state or oil companies over matters related to payment of compensation money (for environmental pollution/damage) or the distribution of local contracts.
+In other instances community-based militias have engaged in intercommunity conflict over land, or the opportunity and power to engage with officials of the state or oil companies over matters related to payment of compensation money (for environmental pollution and damage) or the distribution of local contracts.
 In other instances, intra-communal conflicts involving local gangs are turf wars over the control of oil pipelines, or over the ownership or control of oil-rich territory.
 The picture is further complicated by evidence that militias are not altogether driven by altruistic motives.
 Based on exigent calculations, some studies show that they are not averse to colluding with other factions of the elite to opportunistically pursue shared but narrow interests.

-Despite the Presidential Amnesty, followed by the emergence of Goodluck Jonathan as the first elected Nigerian president from the Niger Delta, his exit from power after losing the 2015 elections sparked renewed oil conflict in 2016 between the military and the Niger Delta Avengers (NDA) another insurgent militia Niger Delta group (Ebiede, 2017; Obi & Oriola, 2018, p.
-32; Onuoha, 2016, pp. 5–7; Oriola & Adeakin, 2018, pp. 138–140).
+Despite the Presidential Amnesty, followed by the emergence of Goodluck Jonathan as the first elected Nigerian president from the Niger Delta, his exit from power after losing the 2015 elections sparked renewed oil conflict in 2016 between the military and the Niger Delta Avengers (NDA), another insurgent militia Niger Delta group (Ebiede, 2017; Obi & Oriola, 2018, p.
+32; Onuoha, 2016, pp. 5–7; Oriola & Adeakin, 2018, pp. 138–140; Soriwei, Adetay, & Akinloye, 2016).
 Although the renewed insurgency petered out within a year, following assurances that the PAP payouts to ex-militants will not be stopped; and the stepping up of several special military operations in the region, protests, and attacks continue to occur episodically in the Niger Delta.

 Violence is therefore not just the means to but is also embedded in the end, winning the ultimate political prize—power to control and distribute oil revenues.
 However, this perspective to local politics in the Niger Delta is unable to unpack the specificities of how political settlements include local refractions of the political economy of transnational or global capital.
 While describing some of the organizing principles of complex elite political configurations in the context of contestations over high oil stakes, there is still a need to unravel the ways in which local refractions of the dialectics of global oil power reflect the antinomies of a fractious petrolized Nigerian state.